benedictlee21/FYP_SCSE21_0204/README.md

 ## Multiclass Using Conditional GAN

-### Training of Multiclass Model
+#### Training of Multiclass Model
-Specify 2 classes to train the multiclass model on.
+**Specify at least 2 classes to train the multiclass model on.**
 More than 2 classes can be selected but this may lead to instability or failure of the GAN to converge.
 Do note that the training time increases proportionally to the number of classes chosen and the number of samples per class used.
-Batch size may be adjusted to suit the memory or computational capabilities of the GPU being used.
+Batch size may be adjusted to suit the memory capabilities of the GPU being used.
 ```
 python pretrain_treegan.py \
 --split train \